techidaily/site-win11-tips/source/_posts/instant-setup-for-bings-ai-assistance-in-windows-11-search-shortcuts.md

  The second method involves clicking the**Bing Chat icon** in the right sidebar (aka Edge copilot) of the Edge browser.
 The third method is through the Search on Taskbar for Windows 11\.
 However, this feature is disabled by default and needs to be manually enabled before use.

  Furthermore, some people don't use this feature.
-If you haven't tried it yet, you should[get started with the Windows 11 taskbar search bar](https://www.makeuseof.com/windows-11-taskbar-search/) .
+If you haven't tried it yet, you should [get started with the Windows 11 taskbar search bar](https://www.makeuseof.com/windows-11-taskbar-search/) .

 ![Edge copilot in right sidebar](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/edge-copilot.jpg)